jwalu12/portfolio/README.md

 ## Portfolio
-This portfoilio is a small project using HTML / CSS / BootStrap.
+This portfolio is a small project using HTML / CSS / BootStrap.
 I will be using this to showcase my projects.

 [Live Heroku_Deployement](https://portfolio-jonathan.herokuapp.com/)